Last Updated on: September 21, 2023

-I remembered when I was younger.
-I had my goals fixed — I wanted to graduate on time, pass the board exam, then get a job.
+I remember when I was younger.
+I had my goals fixed — I wanted to graduate on time, pass the board exam, and get a job related to my degree.

-I think that was the beginning of my bout with quarter-life crisis and my journey away from the rat race.
-The sudden void left by accomplishing my goal without another one lined quite messed me up for some time before recovering and finding a deeper ‘why.’
+The sudden void left by accomplishing my goal without another one lined up next messed me up for some time before recovering and finding a deeper ‘why.’

 It’s like the question asked by Wile E. Cayote after catching the Road Runner, “Okay, wise guys, you always wanted me to catch him, now what do I do?”
 (You can watch the video here.)

-Rushing to a goal is like riding a bike so fast that you overlook the beautiful flower fields on the sidewalk because you’re just looking straight, and you’re pedaling so fast.
+Rushing to a goal is like riding a bike so fast that you overlook the beautiful flower fields on the sidewalk because you’re just looking straight and pedaling so fast.

 Then you heard someone say, “Have you seen those flowers?”
 But you asked yourself, “What flowers?”

-We, human beings, are natural dreamers that when we finally realize a dream, we just move on to a new one.
+We, human beings, are natural dreamers, and when we realize a dream, we move on to a new one.

 Finally, when we achieve something we always dreamed of, we can just look and stare at the finished work, give thanks to the Lord, give a nod of approval, and move on to the next one.